 Currently there is no direct and fast rail route between Wrocław and Łódź and Warsaw which makes passengers to choose car trips.
 When completed, the new rail connection will make rail transport more attractive and will shift the road traffic towards railways.

-STH is implementing more than 10 contracts for feasibility studies comprising the rail routes:
+CPK is implementing more than 10 contracts for feasibility studies comprising the rail routes:

 • Warsaw – Łódź